 Window behavior (for example, stealth or always on top) cannot be configured by the agent.

-IPPA agents can be monitored and recorded using server monitoring, and monitored using Unified CM monitoring.
+CAD IPPA agents can be monitored and recorded using server monitoring, and monitored using Unified CM monitoring.

 Figure 4.
-Cisco IP Phone Agent Components
+CAD IP Phone Agent Components

 Cisco Supervisor Desktop